Luke the Dog: 19161920

 By 1916, Luke began to demonstrate that his athletic abilities were not limited to racing on the ground and vaulting through the air; he was equally proficient in water.
-Playing Arbuckle's faithful companion again in the two-reeler Fatty and Mabel Adrift, Luke chases Fatty's frequent nemesis, Al St. John, into the ocean, diving into the surf and pursuing the villain into deep water.
+Playing Arbuckle's faithful companion again in the two-reeler Fatty and Mabel Adrift, Luke—identified in the screen credits as "Teddy, The Keystone Dog"—chases Fatty's frequent nemesis Al St. John into the ocean, diving into the surf and pursuing the villain into deep water.
 Later in the film, Luke swims beachward to save Fatty and Mabel, whose honeymoon seaside cottage has been set adrift and is sinking.

 Following his work on Fatty and Mabel Adrift, Arbuckle left Keystone to make films independently.
 Luke, of course, followed Roscoe and continued to appear in such films as The Butcher Boy (1917), The Cook (1918), and The Hayseed (1919).
-In its review of The Butcher Boy in April 1917, the entertainment trade paper Variety compliments the film and observes, "The cast fits the star [Arbuckle], and not the least important member is 'Luke,' the bull terrier.
+In its review of The Butcher Boy in April 1917, the entertainment trade paper Variety compliments the film and states, "The cast fits the star [Arbuckle], and not the least important member is 'Luke,' the bull terrier.
 It is a wonder."
 Luke's extended absence from the screen after The Butcher Boy was noticed by movie fans, who wanted to see more of him.
 In its September 1918 issue, the fan publication Motion Picture Magazine announces the return of the popular canine performer for the production of The Cook.
 "Luke", it reports, "the famous bull terrier, the pride of Fatty Arbuckle's heart, returned to his master recently, and will appear in Fatty's travesties for fifty bones a week."

 Luke's reliability and experience as a performer earned him a top salary during his career of $150 a week ($ today).
-His last two performances were in 1920, both uncredited: The Garage with Arbuckle and Fatty's comedic protégé Buster Keaton and The Scarecrow with only Keaton.
-In those final shorts, a stockier, more muscular Luke continues to display his skills as a man-chaser.
+His final performances, both uncredited, were in two 1920 shorts: The Garage with Arbuckle and Fatty's comedic protégé Buster Keaton and The Scarecrow with only Keaton.
+In those releases, a stockier, more muscular Luke continues to display his skills as a man-chaser.
 Keaton's character in The Scarecrow runs in a panic from Luke, thinking the dog is rabid because he is foaming or "frothing" at the mouth.
 Actually, Luke had just eaten a cream pie and remnants of the cream remained around his snout.
 The "mad" dog relentlessly pursues Keaton over brick walls, up ladders again, around the top of a building, over planks, through windows, down a garbage chute, and through haystacks.